Alexhuszagh/rust-lexical/lexical-core/README.md

 **bigcomp**

-Bigcomp is a re-implementation of the canonical string-to-float parser, which creates an exact representation b+h as big integers, and compares the theoretical digits from `b+h` scaled into the range `[1, 10)` by a power of 10 to the actual digits in the input string (a more in-depth description can be found [here](https://www.exploringbinary.com/bigcomp-deciding-truncated-near-halfway-conversions/)).
-A maximum of 767 digits need to be compared to determine the correct representation, and the size of the big integers in the ratio does not depend on the number of digits in the input string.
+Bigcomp is the canonical string-to-float parser, which creates an exact representation of `b+h` as a big integer, and compares the theoretical digits from `b+h` scaled into the range `[1, 10)` by a power of 10 to the actual digits in the input string (a more in-depth description can be found [here](https://www.exploringbinary.com/bigcomp-deciding-truncated-near-halfway-conversions/)).
+A maximum of 768 digits need to be compared to determine the correct representation, and the size of the big integers in the ratio does not depend on the number of digits in the input string.

+Bigcomp is used as a fallback algorithm for lexical-core when the radix feature is enabled, since the radix-representation of a binary float may never terminate if the radix is not divisible by 2.
+Since bigcomp uses constant memory, it is used as the default algorithm if more than `2^15` digits are passed and the representation is potentially non-terminating.

 **bhcomp**

-Bhcomp is a simple, performant algorithm that compared the significant digits to the theoretical significant digits for `b+h` in binary.
+Bhcomp is a simple, performant algorithm that compared the significant digits to the theoretical significant digits for `b+h`.
 Simply, the significant digits from the string are parsed, creating a ratio.
 A ratio is generated for `b+h`, and these two ratios are scaled using the binary and radix exponents.

 For example, "2.470328e-324" produces a ratio of `2470328/10^329`, while `b+h` produces a binary ratio of `1/2^1075`.
 We're looking to compare these ratios, so we need to scale them using common factors.
 Here, we convert this to `(2470328*5^329*2^1075)/10^329` and `(1*5^329*2^1075)/2^1075`, which converts to `2470328*2^746` and `1*5^329`.